varun-invent/Autism-Connectome-Analysis/README.md

 Add:
 * Version
 * Issue
-* Hook to zenodo https://zenodo.org/ to get a DOI (Didital Object Identifier) So that people can cite this work
+* Hook to zenodo https://zenodo.org/ to get a DOI (Didital Object Identifier) So that people can cite this work.

-If I change something